Includes dogs, cats and birds

 of Vietnam, a full grown potbellied pig averages roughly around 120

 to 150 pounds.

-prepared financially to provide veterinary care, should it become
+is prepared financially to provide veterinary care, should it

-ill or have other problems," says Dr. Kevin Washburn, associate
+become ill or have other problems," says Dr. Kevin Washburn,

-professor at the Texas A&M College of Veterinary Medicine &
+associate professor at the Texas A&M College of Veterinary

-and can be housebroken.
-Pigs are also able to openly express their
+intelligent and can be housebroken.
+Pigs are also able to openly

-fondness for their owners, much like other domesticated house
+express their fondness for their owners, much like other

 These pets need a fenced area to protect them from dog attacks.